fluid-project/infusion-docs/src/documents/CoreAPI.md

 ```
 Even a functional programmer could admit that.
 A slight wrinkle, however, is the behaviour of the special path `""` or `[]`, attempting to write a value at the model
 root.
 This API is not capable of this and will fail in this case - since it is hampered at the language level by being unable to rewrite the object reference `model` which exists
 in the scope of its caller.
-The [ChangeApplier](ChangeApplierAPI.md) handles this situation regularly since under its new semantics, the reference `model` is at a known
+The `ADD` message of the [ChangeApplier](ChangeApplierAPI.md#programmatic-style-for-triggering-a-change) can be used to handle this case.
+Under its new semantics, the reference `model` is at a known
 address in its parent component which can be rebound.

 If the path `path` indirects beyond the range of concrete properties in `model`, the implementation will fill in any intermediate path levels with fresh instances of `{}`